MichaelMcCool/Unifi/README.md

     import-module Unifi

+    # If connecting to a UDMPro, add '-UDMPro' to the following line.
     Connect-UnifiController -ControllerURL $Controller -credentials $Credentials

 *Note: After the initial connection, the module will automatically refresh the connection as needed.*